Demographics of Ferizaj: Kurti Families

-The Kurti family is a large family whose members also live in: Albania, Tirana, Durrës, Croatia, Opatija, Rijeka, Pula and Umag.
+The Kurti family is a large family whose members also live in: Albania (Tirana, Durrës), Croatia (Rijeka, Opatija), Switzerland (Lucerne), Germany (Stuttgart) and Norway (Oslo).

 Albanian Catholic families

 Ferizaj became a very attractive place for those seeking new opportunities for work and it was an environment where there were no national or religious separations.
 Because of that, it also became attractive for Catholic families that had settle in the village since the beginning.
 Most of the Catholic families were involved with handcrafts.
 They had different experiences from visiting the most well-known handcrafts, economic, and cultural centers.
 The leaders of those families were: Anton Kurti, pharmacist, the father of Vilson and Marse Kurti; merchant: Leon Kurti the father of Kolë and Franc Kurti both of them mechanical engineers, and Violeta Kurti-Pufjes, education veteran; Anton Gjoni, baker and painter; Batë Kajtazi, officer, the father of Marsel and Viktor; Dedë Gjini; Dedë Pren Palaj, baker, Ded's father, teacher; Dedush Ndou, worker; Franc Dedushi, shopkeeper, Gap Gllasniqi, Merchant, Kolë Gllasniqi's father, doctor of professional orientation; Gjon Serreqi, professor, jailed for his politics and sentenced to death as a leader of Albanian National Democratic Organization for national activities.